The STL+ C++ Library Collection

 The index operators take the key as an argument and return the data type.
 Thus for our example, they take a string as an argument and return an int.

 The first form is for use on const hashes and is a read-only indexing operator.
-If you try to access a key that is not present, an assertion failure will happen.
+If you try to access a key that is not present, the out_of_range exception is thrown.
 If the key is present, then the data associated with it is returned as a const so that it cannot be modified.

 The second form is for use on non-const hashes and can be used to read from or write to the hash.
 The behaviour is much like the [] operator for map.
 If the key is not present, then a new element is created with that key and a data field initialised with its default constructor.
 The data field is then returned.
 If the key is present, its data field is simply returned.
 Since the data is returned by reference, it can then be used as the target of an assignment to set the data field to a different value.
 For example: